-Unit 5.
-Become Acquainted with the Charism.
+5. Become Acquainted with the Charism.
 Now that you have touched on the foundation, elements, and history of the Cistercians we suggest you more deeply learn the ways of a monk’s life.
 It is through awareness of the Rule, Cistercian history, and the life of a monk we laypeople begin to sense ways whereby we can adopt/adapt the monastic way into our daily life.

 Read The Cistercian Way by Andre Louf or The Way of Simplicity by Esther De Waal

-Unit 6.
-Psalms and the Cistercians
+6. Psalms and the Cistercians

-Recall in Unit 2 we noted the pulse of the monastery, a heartbeat of the liturgical hours.
+Recall in step 2 we noted the pulse of the monastery, a heartbeat of the liturgical hours.
 As we look more deeply at the Opus Dei (the work of God) we are led more deeply into the importance of the Psalms in the life of a monk.
 The daily prayers visit the Psalms and the lectio divina can often return to the Psalms.
 We are encouraged to delve more deeply and suggest the following helpful books: